-And oh how we have missed family Christmases with my sisters, nieces, and nephews and of course my Dad.
-We’d had the last three Christmases overseas in USA, Cuba, and Romania, and it was time to relive some of my memories and Australian traditions celebrated at this time of year.
+And, oh how we have missed family Christmases with my sisters, nieces, and nephews and of course my Dad.
+We’d had the last three Christmases overseas in the USA, Cuba, and Romania, and it was time to relive some of my memories and Australian traditions celebrated at this time of year.

-We’d had the last three Christmases overseas in USA, Cuba, and Romania, and it was time to relive some of my memories and Australian traditions celebrated at this time of year.
+We’d had the last three Christmases overseas in the USA, Cuba, and Romania, and it was time to relive some of my memories and Australian traditions celebrated at this time of year.

 Arriving back in Adelaide